-Periodicity Interval Run every Specifies interval between two trigger times (in minutes).
+Name Description Periodicity Interval Run every Specifies interval between two trigger times (in minutes).
 The next task is triggered even if the previous task is still running.
 Active from/to Date and time, specified in the yyyy-mm-dd hh:mm:ss format.
-If checked and execution is skipped for any reason (e.g. server restart), it will be triggered immediately when it is possible.
+Start skipped executions as soon as possible If checked and execution is skipped for any reason (e.g. server restart), it will be triggered immediately when it is possible.
 Otherwise it is ignored and it will be triggered at the next scheduled time.